Skip to Content

 What Do Silverfish Look Like?

 Silverfish get their name from their fish-like shape and silvery sheen.
-They’re often noticed darting quickly across floors or walls when lights are turned on.
+They’re often noticed darting across floors or walls when lights are turned on.

-- Color: Silvery-gray to blue-gray, sometimes with a slightly metallic look.
+• Color: Silvery-gray to blue-gray, sometimes metallic

-- Movement: Very quick and wriggling, often compared to a small fish darting through water.
+• Movement: Very quick and wriggling—often compared to a small fish darting through water

 What Do Silverfish Eat in Your Home?

-- Books, magazines, and cardboard boxes
+• Books, magazines, paper stacks, and cardboard boxes

-- Wallpaper and wallpaper paste
+• Wallpaper and wallpaper paste (glues)

-- Stored papers, photos, and important documents
+• Stored papers, photos, and important documents

-- Natural fabrics like cotton, linen, silk, and wool
+• Natural fabrics like cotton, linen, silk, and wool

-- Dead insects and other organic debris
+• Dead insects and organic debris in undisturbed areas

-This is why silverfish are often discovered in long-term storage areas, bookshelves, closets, and boxes that haven’t been moved in a while.
+This is why silverfish are often discovered in long-term storage areas, closets, bookshelves, and boxes that haven’t been moved in a while.

 What Causes Silverfish Infestations in Boise Homes?